sksajid79/BooksterCreate/replit.md

-# E-book Creation Platform (Bookster.cc)
+# E-book Creation Platform (MyBookStore)

 ## Overview

-This is a full-stack web application for AI-powered e-book creation called Bookster.cc.
+This is a full-stack web application for AI-powered e-book creation called MyBookStore.
 The platform allows users to create professional e-books with AI-generated content and covers, featuring interactive book idea generation tools, subscription management, and publishing capabilities to platforms like Amazon KDP.

 ## Recent Changes (January 2025)